Venus of Petřkovice

 The Venus of Petřkovice (Petřkovická venuše or Landecká venuše) is a pre-historic Venus figurine, a mineral statuette of a nude female figure, dated to about 23,000 BCE (Gravettian industry) in what is today the Czech Republic.

 Discovery

-It was found within the current city limits of Ostrava (Ostrava-Petřkovice), Silesia, in the Czech Republic, by archaeologist Bohuslav Klíma on 14 July 1953.
+It was found within the current city limits of Ostrava (Ostrava-Petřkovice) in the Czech Republic, by archaeologist Bohuslav Klíma on 14 July 1953.
 It was beneath a mammoth molar at an ancient settlement of mammoth hunters.
 Many stone artifacts and skeletal fragments were also found nearby.

 Features

 The statue measures 4.5 x 1.5 x 1.4 cm and is a headless torso of a woman carved from iron ore (hematite).
 Uniquely, the absence of the head appears to be the author's intention.
 Also, unlike other prehistoric Venus figurines, it shows a slender young woman or girl with small breasts.

 Location

 It is now in the Archeological Institute, Brno, but between 7 February - 26 May 2013 it was displayed in the exhibition Ice Age Art: Arrival of the Modern Mind, at the British Museum in London.